January 13, 2019

 This Study will be held two Wednesdays a month during February, March, and April: February 20, 27; March 13, 20; and April 3, 10 from 6:15 PM – 7:00 PM at the Downtown Campus.
 For more information, contact Cathy Musselwhite.

-Open to all, this study gives participants a chance to discuss Bible verses each Tuesday at 10:30 AM in the Truluck Room.
-The study is facilitated by Rev. Roy Mitchell and Carolyn Davis.
+Open to all, this study gives participants a chance to discuss Bible verses in the Truluck Room.
+The study is facilitated by Rev. Roy Mitchell.
 Contact Rev. Roy Mitchell to sign up or for more details.

 This study for women was created by Sheila Walsh and explores God’s promises in the scripture.
 Through vulnerable storytelling, new insights, and an in-depth Bible Study, Sheila offers powerful, heart-filled teaching on ten bedrock promises of God, providing the foundation for daily confidence, joy, hope, and shelter.
 Led by Jane Peden, the group will begin meeting on September 13th and will finish the first or second week of February.
 The group will meet in Room 217 of the Downtown Campus from 10:00 AM – 11:30 AM.
 If interested, contact firstname.lastname@example.org.
 Childcare provided.